Dschuli/yamlBash/README.md

 According to the use case the property is at a hierarchy level 3, with level 1 and 3 being hardcoded (currently) and level 2 being provided as parameter propertyName:

-`image:
+image:
   propertyName:
-    digest:`
+    digest:

-ymf.sh uses stdIn and stdOut to allow chaining to affect multiple changes.
+ymf.sh uses stdIn and stdOut to allow piping to implement multiple changes.
 Check out the provided example
 	FloForTenX.sh,
 which implements the original use case.

-`Help for ymf.sh:
+Help for ymf.sh:
  Function: Replace value for property image:propertyName:digest in a yaml file while keeping structure and comments.

   Required) Parameters are: